Mirrorbyte-Technologies/TropicOS/README.md

 # TropicOS
-The current version of Tropic OS is 1.0
+The current version of Tropic OS is 1.0.
+The OS is "OS.py"